boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    fulfilling 5G slicing connectivity requirements.
    This IETF Network Slice realization model leverages many building blocks currently commonly used in service provider networks.

-   The reader may refer to {{?I-D.ietf-teas-ns-ip-mpls}} for more advanced realization models.

    A brief 5G overview is provided in {{sec-5g-intro}} for readers' convenience.
 The reader may refer to {{?RFC6459}} and {{TS-23.501}} for more details about 3GPP network architectures.